xu-ian/ImageGallery/README.md

 # Image Gallery

 Web Application that hosts a simple image gallery on your computer.
 Built with Vue.js as frontend with bootstrap and Sass to handle CSS.
-Golang for backend with a SQL database to store data.
+Golang for backend with a MySQL database to store data.

 # Running and compiling

 ## Setting up the database

-- Start your a SQL environment
+- Start your MySQL environment
 - Run the SchemaSetup.sql file to setup the database

 ## Starting the backend